Creamy and full of taco flavor, this Taco Mac and Cheese is a delicious and easy homemade dinner recipe!

 The recipe is best as-is, but here are some substitutions you can easily do if in a pinch!

 - Ground meat -- ground beef or ground chicken can work in place of the turkey.
-Ground beef will make the dish more hearty and higher in saturated fat and ground chicken will likely make it lighter in flavor, calories, and fat.
+I recommend a mixture of white and dark meat if using ground chicken.

-- Cheese -- reduced-fat shredded Mexican cheese blend can work in place of the shredded cheddar cheese.
-The cheese sauce will have a bit less of a cheesy "punch" to it, however.
+- Cheese -- reduced-fat shredded Mexican cheese blend or full-fat shredded sharp cheddar cheese can work in place of the reduced-fat shredded cheddar

 Is this recipe budget-friendly?

 Yes, this taco mac is a very budget-friendly dinner, coming in at $1.25 per serving!
 To make it even more budget-friendly, buy and freeze ingredients ahead of time when you find them on sale.
 Then you can make this recipe any time for a steal!